This article was updated on May 26th, 2020.

 The Blue Lagoon is perhaps one of Iceland’s most famous sites and tourist attractions.
 You won’t find anything quite like it, though it’s sometimes mistaken for a completely natural attraction.
 In fact, the Blue Lagoon is partially man-made but it doesn’t make it any less stunning and sensational.
 The lagoon space itself is naturally occurring but the warm waters you find that fill the space are actually the byproduct of the nearby geothermal power plant.
 But unlike other types of power production, the waters are completely safe and actually therapeutic.
 Be warned that if you visit the Blue Lagoon, it’s best to make reservations in advance to ensure there’s space.
 If you’re visiting with a group tour they’ll book your visit as part of the package, which typically includes your entrance, towel, a drink from the bar plus a soothing miracle mask.

-Save yourself some hassle and consider joining the Pride of Iceland Tour for entrance to the Blue Lagoon and other amazing activities across the island.
+Save yourself some hassle and consider joining a tour with Pink Iceland for entrance to the Blue Lagoon and other amazing activities across the island.

 The Continental Rift at Thingvellir National Park